MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

   - Azure Active Directory (Azure AD) using SAML 2.0 or OpenID Connect 2.0
   - Third-party IdP using SAML 2.0
 - **Browser support**: Session controls are available for browser-based sessions on these supported browsers: Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest)
-- **Downtime**: Cloud App Security allows you to define the default behavior to apply if there is a service disruption, such as a component not functioning correctly.
+- **Downtime**: Defender for Cloud Apps allows you to define the default behavior to apply if there is a service disruption, such as a component not functioning correctly.
 You can choose to harden (block) or bypass (allow) users from taking actions on potentially sensitive content when the normal policy controls cannot be enforced.
-This default behavior during system downtime can be configured in the Cloud App Security portal, as follows: **Settings** > **Conditional Access App Control** > **Default behavior** > **Allow** or **Block** access.
+This default behavior during system downtime can be configured in the Defender for Cloud Apps portal, as follows: **Settings** > **Conditional Access App Control** > **Default behavior** > **Allow** or **Block** access.

 ## Issues experienced by admins

-This section is for admins configuring access and session controls with Cloud App Security and helps identify common situations that may arise in the following areas:
+This section is for admins configuring access and session controls with Defender for Cloud Apps and helps identify common situations that may arise in the following areas:

 |Section|Issues|
 |---|---|